Isabela (province): American colonial era

-The Americans built schools and other buildings and instituted changes in the overall political system.
-However, the province's economy remained particularly agricultural with rice replacing corn and tobacco as the dominant crop.
+Japanese occupation

 World War II stagnated the province's economic growth but it recovered dramatically after the war.
-In 1942, Imperial Japanese occupied Isabela.
-In 1945, the liberation of Isabela commenced with the arrival of the Philippine Commonwealth troops under the Philippine Army, Constabulary, and USAFIP-NL units and recognized guerrillas attacked by the Japanese Imperial forces in World War II.
+In 1942, Imperial Japanese forces occupied Isabela.
+In 1945, the liberation of Isabela commenced with the arrival of the Philippine Commonwealth troops under the 11th Infantry Regiment, Philippine Army, USAFIP-NL and the recognized guerrillas attacked by the Japanese Imperial forces in World War II.

 A new wave of immigration began in the late 19th and 20th centuries with the arrival of the Ilokano who came in large numbers.
 They now constitute the largest group in the province, and it was only in this large-scale Ilocano immigration & settlement that made Ilocano language replaced Ibanag as the lingua franca of the province.
 Other ethnic groups followed that made Isabela the "Melting Pot of the Northern Philippines".